wavefrontHQ/docs/pages/doc/documentation_getting_started.md

 - [Events](events.html)
 - [Integrations](integrations.html)

+## More Docs and Videos

+Here are some links to popular docs and videos.
+You can also search this doc set (top right) to find what you need.

-## Charts and Dashboards
+### Charts and Dashboards

 Dashboards make it possible to save multiple charts in a single location for future use.
-The following topics and video will help you to learn how to create and use charts and dashboards in Wavefront.
+The following topics and video help you learn how to create and use charts and dashboards in Wavefront.

 - [Creating a Chart](charts_creating.html) <i class="fa-check-circle fa" style="color: green;"/>
 - [Interacting with Dashboards and Charts](dashboards_interacting.html) <i class="fa-check-circle fa" style="color: green;"/>
 - [Chart Resolution](charts_resolution.html)

-## Query Language
+### Query Language

-Wavefront Query Language is the foundation of charts and alerts in Wavefront.
-The following topics and video will help you learn the query language.
+The Wavefront Query Language is the foundation of charts and alerts in Wavefront.
+The following topics and video help you learn the query language.

 - [Getting Started with Wavefront Query Language](query_language_getting_started.html) <i class="fa-check-circle fa" style="color: green;"/>
 - [Query Builder](query_language_query_builder.html) <i class="fa-check-circle fa" style="color: green;"/>